wso2-extensions/esb-connector-redis/docs/workingWithHashesInRedis.md

 [https://redis.io/commands/hincrby](https://redis.io/commands/hincrby)

-#### HKeys
+#### Retrieving all the fields in a hash
-The hKeys operation is used to get all the fields in a hash.
+The hKeys operation retrieves all the fields in a hash.

 **hKeys**
 ```xml